Regent Theatre, Melbourne: Opening and early years

 Uniquely, there was a second theatre below the main one, called The Plaza; originally this was to be a cabaret but licensing issues led to the change of use.
 It was wired for sound, and opened on 10 May 1929 with Alias Jimmy Valentine.
-In late 1930, F W Thring sold his interest in Hoyts to Fox Film.
+In late 1930, F. W. Thring sold his interest in Hoyts to Fox Film.

-The cinema was subject to a disastrous fire on 29 April 1945 which destroyed the auditorium, organ, fly tower and roof, but leaving the foyers and The Plaza largely intact.
-With a dispensation from post-war building restrictions, the Regent was rebuilt much as it was, under the direction of architects Cowper Murphy & Appleford, making it one of the last picture palaces to be built in this style.
+The cinema was subject to a disastrous fire on 29 April 1945 which destroyed the auditorium, organ, fly tower, and roof, but leaving the foyers and Plaza largely intact.
+With a dispensation from post-war building restrictions, the Regent was rebuilt much as it was, under the direction of architects Cowper, Murphy & Appleford (who had also redesigned the Regent Theatre in Ballarat after a fire in 1943), making it one of the last picture palaces to be built in this style.
 Reopening on 19 December 1947, a few changes were made, such as the proscenium being made square instead of arched, and the central bronze chandelier became an imported Czechoslovakian crystal design.

-The Regent screen was enlarged to play Cinemascope in 1953, opening with the epic The Robe, and in 1958 the Plaza was extensively altered to fit a Cinerama screen, and the 1962 epic How the West Was Won ran for two years.
+The Regent screen was enlarged to play CinemaScope in 1953, opening with the epic The Robe.
+In 1958 the Plaza was extensively altered to fit a Cinerama screen, and the 1962 epic How the West Was Won ran for two years.

 By the 1960s, it became clear that the huge Picture Palaces had had their day, and Hoyts investigated splitting the Regent into two cinemas, but instead the multi-screen Hoyts Cinema Centre opened in Bourke Street in 1969.